flick9000/winscript/README.md

 3. Commit your changes
 4. Push to the branch
 5. Create a new Pull Request
-### ⭐ Star
-Feel free to leave a star and help the project reach more people!

 ## License
 📒 This project is licensed under the GPL v3 License.
 See the [LICENSE](LICENSE) file for more details.